spacejam/rio/README.md

 let dater: &[u8] = &[0; 66];
 let completion = ring.read(&file, &dater, at)?;

-// if using threaddies
+// if using threads
 completion.wait()?;

-// if using asyncus
+// if using async
 completion.await?
 ```